Airstack-xyz/docs/guides/farcaster/activate-kit-for-farcaster-auth-kit.md

 ## Get Token Transfers Received By A Farcaster User

-You can fetch all token transfers received by a given Farcaster user across multiple chains, such as Ethereum, Polygon, and Base, by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:
+You can fetch all token transfers received by a given Farcaster user across multiple chains, such as Ethereum, Polygon, Base, and Zora, by using the [`TokenTransfers`](../../api-references/api-reference/tokentransfers-api.md) API:

 {% hint style="info" %}
 For fetching token transfers data received by a Farcaster user from multiple chains, check out [Cross-Chain Queries](../basics/cross-chain-queries.md).